-In general terms, solution patters/elements can be certain solution principles or organs [Hubka 1973, 1984, Hubka and Eder 1992, 1996] (not necessarily all related to functional properties: there are also principles/organs which serve safety, manufacturing, assembly and other purposes), but can also be detailed partial solutions.
+In general terms, solution patters/elements can be certain solution principles or organs (see, e.g., [Hub-& Eder 1996] (not necessarily all related to functional properties: there are also principles/organs which serve safety, manufacturing, assembly and other purposes), but can also be detailed partial solutions.
+The author's experiences give indication that in engineering practice there is vast number of solution patterns/elements of all sorts used every day.

 Collections of relevant solution patterns/ elements could be catalogues, but today are increasingly "realised" in form of digital libraries (in terms of CAx called "parts libraries", "feature libraries", or "templates").
 The problem with these digital libraries has been that only the characteristics side of the respective solution patterns is explicitly represented (e.g. geometry, parts structure) and that the properties side (as well as the relations between characteristics and properties) is missing.
-Therefore, neither the synthesis-oriented search for suitable solution patterns (from required properties to characteristics) is supported, nor can the reasoning behind a specific selection be documented in the CAx model.
+Therefore, neither the synthesis-oriented search for suitable solution patterns (from required properties to characteristics) is supported, nor can the reasoning behind a specific selection be documented in CAx.